Document

 It should be noted that carrying out the work in default does not exclude the Council from taking other formal action.
 The Council is entitled to ensure that the work is carried out and to consider if it is appropriate to take further action.

-The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 give the powers to take urgent remedial action where it appears that the owner of the property will not do so.
-The procedure to be followed is specified in regulation 10.
+The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 give the local housing authority the power to take urgent remedial action where it appears that the owner of the property will not do so.
+The procedure to be followed is specified in Regulation 10.

 In circumstances where enforcement responsibility is shared between enforcement agencies, the Private Sector Housing Service will have regard to procedures agreed with other enforcement agencies, particularly where memoranda of understanding exists.